Mike Sammes: Career

 The Mike Sammes Singers remained active into the 1970s, producing recordings for television (The Secret Service) and appearing on the small screen (the Val Doonican Show, 1971).
 In 1974 the singers provided the backing vocals for Steve Harley's hit single "Mr. Soft", and also contributed vocals on other tracks on his album The Psychomodo."
 By the mid-1970s, though, the demand for backing vocals had faded considerably, due to the introduction of multi-tracking and synthesizers.
 On Last of the Summer Wine, the singers contributed the "Summer Wine" song over the opening credits of the Christmas 1983 episode "Getting Sam Home".

+Personal life

-Sammes died at the age of 73 in May 2001, several months after a fall from which he never fully recovered.
+Mike Sammes lived for many years in a flat in Elstree, close to the television studios, where his long-term partner was Enid Hurd (one of his singers).
+She died in 1993, and Sammes later moved back to Reigate to look after his elderly mother.
+He published his autobiography in 1994.
+He died at the age of 73 in Reigate, several months after a fall from which he never fully recovered.
 Jonny Trunk, of Trunk Records, was able to recover a number of reel-to-reel tapes from Sammes' house (despite it having been ransacked by house clearance), which he went on to compile as Music for Biscuits, so-named because it featured 1960s/1970s advertising jingles for Tuc biscuits, etc.

-The Michael Sammes Singers members included: Mike Sammes, John O'Neill, Irene King, Enid Hurd (Enid Heard), Mike Redway, Ross Gilmour, Valerie Bain, Marion Gay and Mel Todd.